Skip to content

 Living in Santa Teresa

-The trade-off is school district complexity — Santa Teresa is split between Oak Grove School District and Morgan Hill Unified, depending on exact address.
+The trade-off is school district complexity, Santa Teresa is split between Oak Grove School District and Morgan Hill Unified, depending on exact address.
 School ratings vary significantly by attendance zone, and Santa Teresa High School itself rates well.
 Buyers should verify school assignment carefully.
-For families seeking suburban quiet, larger lots, and nature access without Almaden's price tag, Santa Teresa is a smart play.
+For buyers seeking suburban quiet, larger lots, and nature access without Almaden's price tag, Santa Teresa is a smart play.

 A Saturday in Santa Teresa